 H2O Marketing: Getting My Feet Wet

-by John Siebenthaler: photos©john siebenthalercontent creation and management
+by John Siebenthaler: photos©john siebenthalerconnecting business to market

-Twin Cat diesels provided plenty of prop to power Si-Tex, a scaled up, heavily modified PT boat design, out to the Middle Grounds and beyond for extended charters.
+Twin Cat diesels provided plenty of prop to power Si-Tex, a scaled up, heavily modified PT boat design.
+The charter took clients out to the Middle Grounds for day trips and beyond for extended charters.

 Both the Si-Tex 7 commercial charter (above) and the 1,000-hp Noodle King Mercury Marine Black Cat quad-powered personal watercraft Scarab (right) are long gone from local waters.
 In their time, they were powerful brand leaders that generated plenty of interest.

 Si-Tex was a test-bed platform for the marine electronics manufacturer of the same name, while Noodle King patrolled the waves as a recreational outlet for a local fortune cookie manufacturing tycoon.

 The flats skiff Salsa Verde (top) was a charter that specialized in very shallow inshore fishing opportunities in and around Tampa Bay.
 It provided the ideal focal point for the brochure microsite created with a pinch of CSS, a dash of camera raw, Photoshop, Illustrator Smart Objects, and a FireWorks HTML menu nav bar.

 The SEO SERP results resulted in local page one search position ranking against numerous other local flats and conventional charters.